yanivyacoby/harvard-cs290/how-to-read-a-research-paper.md

 ### What kind of paper are you reading?
 By understanding the type of the paper, you can ancitipate its structure and evaluation, which will help you determine which parts to focus on during your initial skim.
-* If non-theory paper:
 * Big idea
 * Unifying theme
 * Small idea with evaluation (most papers)
 * Measurement
 * Comparison
 * Retrospective or experience paper
-* If theory paper:
 * Proposes a new model or type of problem for study (focus on formal definitions)
 * Solves a known open problems (focus on formal definitions)
 * Clarifies or simplifies our understanding of a known result or phenomenon
 * New techniques for proofs

 ### Motivation and Potential Impact
 * What is the problem the paper addresses?